ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-09-18-testing-my-new-equipment.md

 ## Ice cold beer :beer:

 The absorption refrigerator in my 209D was absolutely inefficient.
-It constantly consumed 110W and didn't even do a great job cooling down my food and drinks.
+It constantly consumed 110W and even didn't do a great job cooling down my food and drinks.
 I was tired of drinking warm beer during the summer and turning off the fridge at night to save battery.

 I wanted a proper solution and bought a [12V compressor fridge](https://www.amazon.de/gp/product/B00D0GLD4S?tag=mumothhoofba-21) from Dometic.
 While my previous absorber fridge would need 2640Wh a day, the [Dometic CFX 50]((https://www.amazon.de/gp/product/B00D0GLD4S?tag=mumothhoofba-21)) would only consume about 150 to 300Wh and even allow me to freeze my food.
 A pricy fridge but I didn't regret buying it.
 No more warm beer, no more battery draining.
 This fridge is amazing!

 ## Cooking with solar energy

-Now that I could save so much energy by using a compressor fridge, I had more energy left to use an electric cooker.
+All the energy saved by using a compressor fridge allowed me to use an electric cooker.
 I installed the [same devices]({% post_url 2017-03-06-ordering-my-solar-system %}) that proved successful in my previous camper van.
 However, I upgraded the setup with a [2000W voltage converter](https://www.amazon.de/dp/B07573DBYF?tag=mumothhoofba-21).

 ![2000W voltage converter](/assets/images/IMG_2858.jpg)

 The converter was powerful enough to operate an [induction cooker](https://www.amazon.de/dp/B017IV85KA?tag=mumothhoofba-21) that would boil one liter of water in about a minute.
-Preparing meals in a [stainless steel pan](https://www.amazon.de/dp/B0758H2BF6?tag=mumothhoofba-21) like pan cakes worked like a charm.
+Preparing meals in a [stainless steel pan](https://www.amazon.de/dp/B0758H2BF6?tag=mumothhoofba-21) like these pan cakes worked like a charm.

 ![cooking pan cakes](/assets/images/IMG_3089.jpg)